 Focus consistently returns to the physical body and its repose.
 A bed frame and a bare memory foam mattress is covered in patterns evocative of waves in the center of the gallery.
 Embedded within the viscoelastic surface is a rigid monitor screen of a vast digital desert.
 Viewers are invited to navigate this virtual barren land with a game controller.
 At times, photo thumbnails and short video clips can be discovered hovering just above the terrain like small havens of lost memories.

 Across from the bed is a hot pink portable massage chair with images of sea slugs formatted to resemble an endless scroll through Google Image Search.
-The seat has been altered so that when someone can places their face on the headrest, their entire field of vision immersed in a self-care video called ‘Hypnosis Excite’ and guided by an avatar.
+The seat has been altered so that when someone places their face on the headrest, their entire field of vision is immersed in a self-care video called ‘Hypnosis Excite’ and guided by an avatar.
 Aptly naming the works ‘Auric Oasis Lounge’ and ‘Hypnosis Chair’, Mersy uses this ergonomic furniture often associated with physical and mental relaxation to reveal spaces where viewers can become more mindful of oneself.
 The irony is in the undeniable vulnerability and unwillingness of the viewer to fully relax into these seemingly inviting objects of comfort at an open art gallery.

 The Larrie backroom perhaps offers the most privacy, existing almost as a prayer room or, techno-sanctuary.
 The walls are covered in R-Tech rigid foam panels—a radiant barrier commonly used for thermal and acoustical insulation.
 The only source of light is a video projection and the multi-colored LED lights of a boombox.
-The silver, semi-reflective surface screens ethereal and obscure version of ‘Auric Protections’ features four interview vignettes.
+The silver, semi-reflective surface screens ethereal and obscure version of ‘Auric Protections’ feature four interview vignettes.
 Each person discusses topics relating to the relationship of social media and communal gathering, the expanded construction and projection of the self on the Internet, and the unaccounted history of exploitation in the development of technology.
 Though no personal details of the subjects themselves are mentioned, their shared feeling of doubt, frustration, and optimism from their first-hand experience of the digital world creates a sense of intimacy.

 Beyond these unstaged portraits and Y2K aesthetic video installations pulsating with pops of bright orange, pink, and blue, there is an unassuming wealth of knowledge guiding the viewer through ideas of self-expression, self-awareness, and self-care.
 Mersy and her subjects-as-teachers prompt alternative ways of forming an intentional relationship with oneself and of nurturing the interdependent reality of our online and offline communities.
 As our lives become further intertwined and, at times, lost in the intangible domains of the Internet, Your Ability to Touch is a place of retreat.
-It’s final gesture comes in affirmations printed on multi-colored paper, which Mersy calls “wings of encouragement”.
+Its final gesture comes in affirmations printed on multi-colored paper, which Mersy calls “wings of encouragement”.
 Viewers can take them to their own spaces of comfort, along with the lingering smell of incense and burning wood.**